Then the first thing you need to know is what eCommerce means. You see the term everywhere today, but what exactly is it?

 eCommerce, also called electronic commerce or internet commerce, is the buying and selling of products or services over the internet.
 This may be the only way a business conducts business, or it could supplement an existing brick-and-mortar store.
 All that matters is they advertise, sell, and complete the transaction online.

 The term originated in 1994 when the first online transaction took place on the website NetMarket.
 A single CD from the band Sting was sold to a friend.
 The industry only grew from there with more than 25% of all businesses in the world now operating solely online.
-In fact, the industry is so important today that there are many eCommerce books and blogs on eCommerce.
+In fact, the industry is so important today that we had to compile the best eCommerce books and best eCommerce blogs for you.

 eCommerce or E Commerce?